 Safe or not?

 Should consumers worry about glyphosate in their food?
 Guyton acknowledges that IARC does not answer that question.
 The necessary human studies aren’t there, she says.
 But that doesn’t mean that the conclusions drawn up by IARC aren’t relevant to our daily lives, Guyton argues: “We don’t extrapolate to real-life exposures other than the ones that have been directly studied.
 But when we look at workers who were exposed or people who have been exposed through spraying operations in their communities, those things did really happen; those are real life exposures”.

-Guyton is convinced that glyphosate and Monsanto are center stage, and the whole reasoning behind the media campaign launched by ACC.
-"Who would profit from discrediting IARC?”, she asks.
+Guyton is convinced that glyphosate and Monsanto are centre stage, and the whole reasoning behind the media campaign launched by ACC.
+“Who would profit from discrediting IARC?”, she asks.
 Guyton refers to the legal battles the company is fighting, but also the approval Monsanto is seeking in the European Union (EU).
-This year, the EU has to decide again about the future of the controversial weed killer, and about whether or nog to renew its licence.
+This year, the EU has to decide again about the future of the controversial weed killer, and about whether or not to renew its license.

 As with any political decision, perception plays an important role.
 It is therefore helpful to industry that also another voice has joined the chorus in questioning IARC’s credibility.
 On October the 22nd 2016, an article authored by the British professor Alan Boobis is published in Regulatory Toxicology and Pharmacology, a peer-reviewed journal with a special focus on chemicals regulation.
 “Cancer classification on hazard-identification such as IARC…are outmoded” it reads, “unintended consequences: health scares, costs, and diversion of public funds”.

 On its website, the American Chemistry Council makes reference to Alan Boobis’ study to underscore its criticism that IARC’s work is of ‘questionable relevance’.